causalens/dara/docs/faq.md

 Sometimes when rendering a graph inside of a Carousel it might end up looking like this:
 ![Carousel with a graph not occupying full space](assets/faq_carousel_graph.png)

-The issue is caused when the Graph component is unable to accurately identify how much space it has available to it.
+The problem arises when the Graph component is unable to accurately determine the space available to it.

+**Debugging Steps**
-To debug this, you should try to simplify the structure of the components surround it as much as possible.
-Try to remove nested Stacks around the graph and components around it.
+1. **Simplify Surrounding Structure:** Start by reducing the complexity of the components surrounding the Graph.
+Attempt to remove any nested Stacks or unnecessary elements around the graph.
+This can help isolate the issue and make it easier to identify the root cause.
-If you come across this issue, would be great to hear from you on github, with more examples we may be able to better diagnose the problem and find a solution to it!
+2. **Provide Feedback if Needed:** If you encounter this issue, we would greatly appreciate your feedback on [GitHub](https://github.com/causalens/dara).
+Sharing your examples and experiences may shed light on the underlying problem, allowing us to diagnose it more accurately.

 </details>